lukeachristenson/reversi/README.md

 ## Changes for Part 2

-- Removed a method called `placePiece(Color color, ICell cell)` from the model that gave excessive control on changing the game state irrespective of the current player, going against the rules of the game.
+- Removed a method called `placePiece(Color tokenColor, ICell cell)` from the model that gave excessive control on changing the game state irrespective of the current player, going against the rules of the game.
 - Added a method called `placeCurrentPiece(ICell cell)` that places **only** the current player's